A High Energy Breakfast Smoothie Recipe

 - Healthy milk of your choice such as half coconut milk and half water, hemp milk, almond milk or kefir.
 Coconut water with its natural electrolytes would be particularly good.

-How to Make This Breakfast Smoothie Recipe
+How to Make A Breakfast Energy Smoothie

 This breakfast smoothie is designed to be quick and simple and has fewer ingredients than most of the other smoothie recipes on Superfood Profiles.
 If you’d like to make it for two or even three people you could double the ingredients and add extra milk.